 Nov.
-1 marked the beginning of the Health Insurance Marketplace's open enrollment period, when anyone can sign up for health care coverage and other related benefits for the coming year.
-For many companies, this period coincides with employer-sponsored benefits enrollment, and workers across the country will be making decisions about which plans to sign up for.
+1 kicks off the 2017 open-enrollment period, the window of time when anyone can sign up on the health insurance marketplace for health care coverage through the coming year.
+For many companies, this period coincides with other employer-sponsored benefits enrollment, and workers across the country will be choosing which plans to sign up for.

-Although health insurance comprises only a small part of the potential benefits package an employer may offer, the Affordable Care Act (ACA) has made health care one of the most important considerations for companies that have employees.
-Here are some of the key compliance issues small businesses should be aware of this year:
+Health insurance isn't the only aspect of the benefits package an employer offers, but the Affordable Care Act (ACA) means health care is one of the most important pieces that an entrepreneur must consider.
+Failure to comply with the regulations could result in massive fines, so it's important to be aware of the ins and outs.
+Here are some of the key compliance issues small businesses should keep an eye on this year.

-- In early October, President Obama amended the ACA to reclassify companies with 51 to 100 employees so they are not subject to the reform provisions on small-group insurance, which would have led to higher premiums and fewer protections.
-However, unlike this past year, these midsize employers will be required to offer health insurance to employees in 2016, unless those companies self-fund their workers' claims.
+- In 2015, President Obama amended the ACA to reclassify companies that have 51 to 100 employees so they are not subject to the reform provisions on small-group insurance, which would have led to higher premiums and fewer protections.
+However, these midsize employers are required to offer health insurance to their employees, unless those companies self-fund their workers' claims.